Narco-state: Guinea-Bissau

 Guinea-Bissau, in West Africa, has been called a narco-state due to government officials often being bribed by traffickers to ignore the illegal trade.
 Colombian drug cartels used the West African coast as Jamaica and Panama increased policing.
-The Guardian noted Guinea-Bissau's lack of prisons, few police, and poverty attracted the traffickers.
+The Guardian noted that Guinea-Bissau's lack of prisons, poor policing, and poverty attracted the traffickers.
 An article in Foreign Policy questioned the effectiveness of money from the United States, the European Union, and the United Nations designated to combat the illegal trade.

 Honduras

 Honduras has been labeled as a narco-state due to drug trafficking involvement of President Juan Orlando Hernández and his brother Tony Hernández, who was a congressman.
 Tony Hernández was captured in 2018 in the United States and was accused of conspiracy of cocaine trafficking to the US in 2019.
-Also Fabio Lobo, who is the son of former president Porfirio Lobo, was arrested by DEA agents in Haiti in 2015.
-All of them are members of the conservative right-wing National Party of Honduras.
+Also Fabio Lobo, the son of former president Porfirio Lobo, was arrested by DEA agents in Haiti in 2015.
+All of them are members of the National Party of Honduras.